Atwood Magazine’s Weekly Roundup: October 1, 2024

 Mitch Mosk, Beacon, New York

 Yes, I will happily join flipturn and float above the clouds any day of the week.
-The Florida indie rock band’s first song of the year is a beautifully beachy reverie full of warm, sun-kissed melodies and sweaty, soul-stirring beats.
+The Florida indie rock band’s first song of the year is a beautifully beachy reverie full of hot, sun-kissed melodies and sweaty, soul-stirring beats.
 It’s a lush, hazy seduction ready to warm our ears and our hearts as we join in the band’s daydream, fantasizing about intimacy, existential connection, and the life of a “Rodeo Clown.”

 MDMA made me love you more